Meet Business Strategist and Adviser Nick Nichols

 His life’s mission is to diagnose, treat and immunize business people from the profit-limiting malady known as "marketing myopia" that is affecting an alarmingly high number of companies nationwide.
 Marketing myopia is a form of mental tunnel vision that prevents people from getting the most from their business ventures.
 Fortunately, with Nick’s help, this disorder doesn’t have to be terminal.

-Afternoons you will find Nick pumping iron and walking the treadmill at Planet Fitness in Rockwall.
-Evenings he often hangs out at various upscale Dallas restaurants.
+Afternoons you will find Nick pumping iron and walking the treadmill at Planet Fitness.
+Evenings he often hangs out at various upscale restaurants.
 On sunny days you are likely to find Nick on the golf course within his gated community.
-If you want to meet Nick he often frequents area business networking events, such as "Last Tuesday at the Ritz Carlton," "Networking After Work," and "The Dallas Luxury Referral Network."
+If you want to meet Nick he often speaks at local business networking events.
 Or you might see him standing at a busy intersection holding up a cardboard sign that says, "Will make you wealthy and famous for $1000 an hour."
 Feel free to flag him down.

 Nick’s Favorite Quote: